ashachakre0906/Professional-README-Generator/README.md

 ```

 ## Contributing
-not contributing at this time.
+not applicable at this time.
 ## License
-This project is license under the [License: MIT](https://opensource.org/licenses/MIT)
+This project is license under [License: MIT](https://opensource.org/licenses/MIT)
 ## Tests
 We dont have any test at this moment.
 ## Technologies Used